 Practise mindfulness with Breathe

-watchOS 3 brought with it a new built-in app called Breathe.
+Back in the watchOS 3 update, Apple launched a new built-in app called Breathe.
 Its purpose is mindfulness: the app is designed to guide you through relaxation sessions so you'll give more thought to your mental health, which often gets the short end of the stick when talking about wellness.

 You can customise Breathe in the Watch app on your paired iPhone.
 Make sure you're in the My Watch tab and then scroll down and tap Breathe.